ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 7.4.2.8-11
 ~~~~~~~~~~

-All functions in the certified libcore subset are deemed to be of the same SIL.
+All functions in the certified core library are deemed to be of the same SIL.

 7.4.2.12-14
 ~~~~~~~~~~~